neverbiasu/neverbiasu.github.io/src/zh/posts/ielts/simon-task2.md

 There are many different types of music in the world today.Why do we

-# need music?ls there traditional music of a country more important than the international music that is heard everywhere nowadays?
+# need music?Ls there traditional music of a country more important than the international music that is heard everywhere nowadays?

 # 开头段